Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility/README.md

 ## Acknowledgements and Contact Information
-Project made in collaboration with S.M.
-Labib from the Department of Human Geography and Spatial Planning at Utrecht University.
+Project made in collaboration with Dr. SM Labib from the Department of Human Geography and Spatial Planning at Utrecht University.
+This is a project of the Spatial Data Science and Geo-AI Lab, conducted for the Applied Data Science MSc degree

 Ilse Abril Vázquez Sánchez<br>
-i.a.vazquezsanchez@students.uu.nl
+i.a.vazquezsanchez@students.uu.nl<br>
+GitHub profile: <a href="https://github.com/iabrilvzqz">iabrilvzqz</a><br>

 Dr. S.M.
 Labib<br>
 s.m.labib@uu.nl